 Which response would you prefer if you were a customer?
 Yeah, exactly: the second.
 If it’s possible to go a step above and beyond for your customer, do so, especially if you’re brand-new.
 By sending them a free replacement for the item – or a free box if you’re able – and allowing them to keep the original, you show that you truly care about their experience.
 Moreover, you show other potential subscribers reading your listing reviews that you care.
 That’s a convincing way to earn their trust… and raise your listing’s conversion rate.

 For Positive Reviews, Be Friendly and Grateful

 When a customer takes the time to write a happy review of their experience with you, thank them!
-It would be too much time to thank everyone who posts on your Marketplace page, of course.
-However, thoughtfully replying to select reviews will show new site visitors how you appreciate your customers.
+Thoughtfully (and briefly) replying to positive reviews will show new site visitors how you appreciate your customers.

 Choose positive reviews that discuss specific details the customer liked about your product selection, shipping/delivery, or something else.
 Thank them for their support, then comment on the specific detail they mentioned.
 This shows you’re actively engaging with their ideas, rather than posting a generic reply to everyone.

 Did you know that hosting a product video can boost an ecommerce store’s conversion rate by up to 9%?
 Well, now that you do, there’s no reason not to include a video on your Marketplace listing.
 As a subscription box business, we recommend posting a recent unboxing and/or tutorial video on your listing, depending on whether your value proposition is product- or experience-based.
 Once some months pass and you have a steady subscriber base, you might also put out a call for video testimonials.

 Learn more: See how simple it is to add a YouTube video to your listing with our help doc.